kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 ##### Stable Storage

-Use [`kubectl get`](/docs/user-guide/kubectl/kubectl_get/) to get the Pods' Persistent Volumes Claims.
+Get the Pods' Persistent Volumes Claims.
 These are created based on the `volumeClaimsTemplate` field in the Stateful Set's `spec`.

 ```shell